Bible Lesson on Jesus Feeding the 5000 for Kids

 • 5 paper “loaves” and 2 paper “fish”

-• Large cloth (to lay on “ground”)
+• Large cloth (to lie on “ground)

 • 12 small bags or containers to represent leftover baskets